Kompweb/hero/README.md

 ## I'm a Husband, Father, Developer, and A Mentor!

 - I’m currently working on Labs projects at Bloomtech Institute 🤣
-- I’m looking to collaborate with other content creators
-- 2022 Goals: Contribute more to Open Source projects
+- I’m looking to collaborate with other content creators and contribute more to Open Source projects

 <!-- ### Connect with me: